buikhacnam/react-filter-by-url/README.md

-Try toggling around the filters in the UI by using `handleSelectFilter` to update the URL query parameters.:
+Try toggling around the filters in the UI by using `handleSelectFilter` to update the URL query parameters:

 ```jsx
 <select